tournesol-app/tournesol/CONTRIBUTING.md

 Please do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.

-We collect and answer questions on [Discord][tournesol-discord-join], in the dedicated channels.
+We collect and answer questions on [Discord][ts-discord-join], in the dedicated channels.
 This way all the community can benefit from your question and also provides answers.

 ## Found a Bug?

-If you find a bug in the source code, you can help us by submitting an issue to our [GitHub Repository][tournesol-github-repo].
+If you find a bug in the source code, you can help us by submitting an issue to our [GitHub Repository][ts-github-repo].
 Even better, if you are a programmer with spare time you can submit a Pull Request with a fix.

 ## Missing Feature?